Snoupix/rustbee/README.md

 rustbee gui

 # You can get the logs file path and use it as you wish (e.g. `rustbee logs | xargs cat` or `tail $(rustbee logs)`)
+just logs
+# But it will soon be an added command to the CLI with options like --limit
-rustbee logs
+# rustbee logs
 ```

 *On error: if you get "le-connection-abort-by-local" error, it's kind of usual, BLE is a bit weak so try again your last command, it will most likely work after an other try*

 ### Modules/Binaries

-1. rustbee (bin): The base module is used as the CLI (Command Line Interface) for light control (power state (set/get)/bightness (set/get)/color (set/get)/pair-trust/connect/disconnect)
+1. **rustbee** (bin): The base module is used as the CLI (Command Line Interface) for light control features: power state (set/get), bightness (set/get), color (set/get), shutdown (and disconnect), gui (to launch the GUI)
-1. rustbee-gui (bin): The GUI (Graphical User Interface) that can replace the CLI for a better UX and will also be a WASM module to use the browser instead of natiive GUI
+1. **rustbee-gui** (bin): The GUI (Graphical User Interface) that can replace the CLI for a better UX and will also be a WASM module to use the browser instead of native GUI
-1. rustbee-daemon (bin): The local filesystem socket running as a background daemon for interprocess communication (IPC) to keep connection with the lights and avoid connect/disconnect on every command (BLE communication is kind of tricky and fails sometimes) and disconnects them on a timeout
+1. **rustbee-daemon** (bin): The local filesystem socket running as a background daemon for interprocess communication (IPC) to keep connection with the lights and avoid connect/disconnect on every command (BLE communication is kind of tricky and fails sometimes) and disconnects them on a timeout
-1. rustbee-common (lib): Actual implementations of bluetooth devices and common stuff used by the other binaries
+1. **rustbee-common** (lib): Actual implementations of bluetooth devices and common stuff used by the other binaries

 ### TODO